OUR STAFF

 My professional journey has taken me to a variety of settings and given me the opportunity engage with diverse communities and cultures.
 But despite my many years of experience in the medical field, my roots are in my yoga training.
 I have found that when I’m able to combine the right medication with a mindfulness practice, our work together may not only be about symptom management, but also about developing and enriching one’s life.

-Asil Yassine, Ed.M., M.A.
+Asil Yassine, Ph.D.

 We are creatures incredibly capable of both tuning out and tuning in.
 We can be masters at suppressing thoughts and feelings — and alternatively, we can be superb at actually listening to ourselves, even the most subtle of sensations.
 And often, the better we get at listening, the more we realize that we hold contradictions within ourselves.
 “I really want this, but I’m expected to be that” or “This relationship never felt right, but it’s all I’ve ever known”.